 02 of 07

-Whether it’s a section “A” pulling a tiny dog cart or Cob pulling a two seater buggy, Welsh Ponies and Cobs are wonderful in harness.
+Whether it’s a section “A” pulling a tiny dog cart or Cob pulling a two-seater buggy, Welsh Ponies and Cobs are wonderful in harness.
 Cobs are the horse-sized members of this family.
-Not only are they beautiful, they are hardy and easy keepers.
+Not only are they beautiful, but they are also hardy and easy keepers.
 They are equally at home under saddle and if you’re interested in competition under saddle and in harness, there are many shows dedicated to the breeds with classes that showcase their talents.

 03 of 07